Skip to content

 • Every asset \(i\) has a weight \(w_i \in D_i = \{0,\ldots,b_i\}\) in the portfolio, with \(b_i\) defined as the budget for asset \(i\) (modeling the maximum allowed weight of the asset).

 With the above definitions, the total expected return of the portfolio is \(\mu^T w\) and the total risk is \(w^T \Sigma w\).
-We'll use a simple difference of the two as our cost function, with the additional constraint that the total sum of assets does not exceed a predefined budget \(B\).
-We note that there are many other possibilities for defining a cost function (e.g. add a scaling factor to the risk/return or even some non-linear relation).
-For reasons of simplicity we select the model below, and we assume all constants and variables are dimensionless.
-Thus, the problem is, given the constant inputs \(\mu, \Sigma, D, B\), to find optimal variable \(w\) as follows:
+Use a simple difference of the two as the cost function, with the additional constraint that the total sum of assets does not exceed a predefined budget \(B\).
+Note that there are many other possibilities for defining a cost function (such as adding a scaling factor to the risk/return or even a non-linear relation).
+For simplicity, select the model below and assume all constants and variables are dimensionless.
+Thus, given the constant inputs \(\mu, \Sigma, D, B\), the problem is to find the optimal variable \(w\):

 \(\begin{equation*} \min_{w \in D} w^T \Sigma w - \mu^T w, \end{equation*}\) subject to \(\Sigma_{i} w_i \leq B\).

-The case presented above is called integer portfolio optimization, since the domains \(D_i\) are over the (positive) integers.
-Another variation of this problem defines weights over binary domains, and will not be discussed here.
+This case is called integer portfolio optimization, since the domains \(D_i\) are over the (positive) integers.
+Another variation of this problem defines weights over binary domains, and is not discussed here.

 Setup

-With the mathematical definition in place, we begin the implementation by importing necessary packages and classes.
-We will use the following external dependencies:
+With the mathematical definition in place, begin the implementation by importing necessary packages and classes.
+Use these external dependencies:

-3. Pyomo - a python framework for modeling optimization problems, which the Classiq platform uses as an interface to these types of problems.
+• Pyomo - a Python framework for modeling optimization problems, which the Classiq platform uses as an interface to these types of problems

-From the classiq package, we require classes related to combinatorial optimization and QAOA.
+From the classiq package, import classes related to combinatorial optimization and QAOA:

 import numpy as np